timsims1717/gemrunner/NOTES.md

 * Up: move up ladders, change held item to up
 * Down: move down ladders, drop off boxes and ropes, drop (not use) carried items
 * Jump: jump from the ground (or boxes)
-* Pick up/Use: Pick up an item, use that item
+* Pick up/Drop: Pick up an item, drop that item
+* Action: Use item (the one in your inventory)
+* Lift/Throw: Lift up an item, throw that item

 # Jumping